 According to the local legends these are drowned Norsemen who escaped from their village after brawl with Inuit people and fell through the ice in the fjord.
 These Norsemen stand in the water up to this day, with streched hands and long beards…

-Samples of these unusual rocks were brought to Copenhagen and analysis did not show anything unusual – it seemed that these rocks were just pieces of calcite (very common mineral).
+Samples of these unusual rocks were brought to Copenhagen and analysis did not show anything unusual – it seemed that these rocks were just pieces of calcite which is very common mineral.

-In August 1962 this site was visited by geologists (Hans Pauly) and navy diver.
+In August 1962 geologists (Hans Pauly) and navy diver came to this site.
 Diver reported that weird geological formations – white, uneven columns rise from the bottom of the fjord.
 Many of these columns almost reached the surface of the fiord.

 Discovery of natural calcium hexahydrate

-Divers took samples of this material – and it was weird: in a few hours time these rocks disintegrated into a wet powder.
-Then samples were taken repeatedly and brought in refridgerator to Copenhagen.
+Divers took samples of this material and it was weird: in a few hours time these rocks disintegrated into a wet powder.
+Then they took the samples again and brought in refrigerator to Copenhagen.

 Further analysis showed that a new mineral has been discovered – a natural calcium hexahydrate.
-It was named after the locality of its discovery – Ikka Fjord.
+Geologists named it after the locality of its discovery – Ikka Fjord.

 These spectacular columns have been formed by submarine springs which are issuing from the bottom of Ikka Fjord.
 The water of these springs is saturated with carbonates and phosphates from the nearby rocks.
 As the springwater is mixing with seawater, ikaite is formed and sedimented.
-Springwater continues to flow – and ikaite is further deposited, gradually forming a natural column.
+Springwater continues to flow – and it deposits the ikaite further, gradually forming a natural column.

 If Ikka Bund would be deeper, the columns would be taller.
 But now their height is limited by the surface of the fjord, by ice which covers the fjord in November – May and in summer – by the 2 m thick layer of freshwater over the seawater.